 - Season the ribs with garlic powder and salt and pepper on both sides.

 - Broil the ribs well under a broiler on both sides.
 They don't have to be cooked through, just nicely browned.
 I sometimes use my cookie cooling rack fitted over the bottom broiler pan as they cook really well this way, nice and crisp.
+You can broil the ribs individually also.

 - If you find you have too many ribs you can divide the ribs and broil them in batches